 Cash incentives support the achievement of our business strategies by tying a portion of compensation to the achievement of established financial objectives and assist in attracting named executive officers due to their market prevalence.
-Cash incentives are capped to avoid an excessive short-term focus and potentially adverse risk-taking.
-Cash incentives for named executive officers are tied to annual performance, except for our CEO whose annual incentive was changed to a long-term incentive covering five years to reinforce the importance of sustained performance.
+Cash incentives are capped to avoid an excessive short-term focus and potentially excessive risktaking.
+Cash incentives for named executive officers are tied to annual performance.